timewave-computer/valence-ui-monorepo/apps/valence-static/blog-posts/published/Valence-Purpose.md

 ---
 title: "Introducing Valence"
 date: 2024-06-12 11:32:00 -0400
 description: "Crypto is the medium through which society will produce the next generation of digital institutions.
-Valence's purpose is to maximize long-term, permissionless collaboration by empowering these new institutions."
+Valence's purpose is to maximize long-term, permissionless collaboration by empowering these new institutions.
+Digitization, by its nature, is a reduction of fidelity."
-heroImagePath: /img/blog/intro_post_graphic.svg
+heroImagePath: /img/blog/intro.svg
 ---

 # The Purpose of Valence